-- · Do not install seams of vent pipe on bottom of runs. - · 100% Seal all joints and seams with silicone sealant.
+- · Do not install seams of vent pipe on bottom of runs. - Completely seal all joints and seams with silicone sealant.

-For direct vent installations where the air is piped in from outside, the protective screen on the combustion air blower may be relocated to the air inlet termination elbow to act as an inlet screen.
+NOTE: For direct vent installations where the air is piped in from outside, the protective screen on the combustion air blower may be relocated to the air inlet termination elbow to act as an inlet screen.

-Examine the venting system at least once a year.
+WARNING: Examine the venting system at least once a year.
 Check all joints and vent pipe connections for tightness, corrosion or deterioration.